Flectone/FlectoneWeb/pulse/en/docs/integration/twitch/index.md

     - "faseri4ka" // [!code highlight]
 ```

-There can be any number of channels, as long as the connected account has access to them
+There can be any number of channels, as long as the connected account has access to them.
+You don't need to configure localization, by default the message will be sent with the format `<final_message>`
 :::

 ### `follow_channel`